shekhargulati/52-technologies-in-2016/15-huginn/README.md

 ### Step 4: Get bag tracking information

 During this Hackathon, I learnt that there is a provider SITA that provides real time information about bag information.
 They have a [Bag Journey API](https://www.developer.aero/BagJourney-API/API-Overview) that  provides a simple interface into the complex world of baggage management by allowing the retrieval of the real time status of a specific bag, a list of bags on a particular flight or a list of events that describe the journey of a checked in bag or list of bags. **BagJourney API access is only available to Airlines, Airports or their accredited software providers**.
 To demo our use case, we decided to use a mock REST server that returns JSON documents we specify.
-We used [json-server](https://github.com/typicode/json-server) as it is very easy to use and met our needs.
+We used [json-server](https://github.com/typicode/json-server) as it is very easy to use and meet our needs.

 `json-server` is a node.js application that you can install using `npm` as shown below.